Where Hegel Screwed Up

 [I'll explain why it is important that they stay that way, later.
 (Sure we have other ways of referring to things, but they only complicate the picture, they don't alter it.)]

 Furthermore, propositions aren't objects, either.
 Nor are they the names of anything.
 If they were, they couldn't be used to say anything.
-Sure, we use inscriptions (words, phrases, clauses, sentences, utterances) to articulate our sentences, but when we do this these inscriptions serve as symbols (i.e., they signify things for us, and to us, and convey meaning).
-We achieve this by the way we employ such inscriptions according to the grammatical complexity our ancestors built into language.
+Sure, we use various inscriptions (words, phrases, clauses, sentences, utterances) to articulate our sentences, but when we do this these inscriptions serve as symbols (i.e., they signify things for us, and to us, and convey meaning).
+We achieve this by the way we employ linguistic resources like this according to the grammatical complexity our ancestors built into language.

 To see this, just look at any object or collection of objects (assuming they do not represent a coded message of some sort) and ask yourself what it/they say to you.
 You might be tempted to reply that it/they say this or that, but in order to report what it/they allegedly say, you will be forced to articulate whatever that is in a proposition.
 You couldn't do this by merely reproducing the original objects, or any other objects, nor by just naming them.